-WHEREAS, after due consideration of all the items before it, the Planning Commission now desires to adopt this Resolution to recommend the City Council to adopt a resolution to initiate annexation proceedings for the affected territory as set forth in Exhibit 1.
+WHEREAS, after due consideration of all the items before it, the City Council now desires to adopt this Resolution to initiate annexation proceedings for the affected territory as set forth in Exhibit '1'.

-NOW, THEREFORE, Planning Commission of the City of Kerman resolves as follows:
+NOW, THEREFORE, BE IT RESOLVED by the City Council of the City of Kerman as follows:

 1. Recitals.
 The City Council hereby finds that all of the facts set forth in the recitals above are true and correct and incorporated herein.
 2. CEQA.
-The Planning Commission concurrently recommended certification of the IS/MND (SCH No. 2025060904) for the project.
+The City Council concurrently certified the IS/MND (SCH No. 2025060904) for the project.
 The IS/MND identified the annexation of the project site.
 The annexation does not change the environmental assessment of the IS/MND.
-Further, the Planning Commission recommended to the City Council certification of the IS/MND for this project.
-The Planning Commission further recommends findings that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
+Further, the City Council certified the IS/MND for this project.
+The City Council further finds that no subsequent review is required under CEQA Guidelines section 15162 as since that time no substantial changes have been proposed in the project which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 Likewise, no substantial changes have occurred since that time with respect to the circumstances under which the project is undertaken which will require major revisions of the IS/MND due to the involvement of new significant environmental effects or a substantial increase in the severity of previously identified significant effects.
 There is also no new information, which was not known and could not have been known at the time of the recommendation for certification that the project will have significant effect not discussed in the IS/MND.
-As such, the Planning Commission recommends the City Council find Rezone 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
+As such, the City Council finds Annexation 2023-03 has already been fully assessed in accordance with CEQA, no subsequent review is required under CEQA Guidelines section 15162, and no further action or review is required under CEQA.
 3. General Plan Consistency.
-The Planning Commission finds that the annexation is consistent with the goals, objectives, and policies of the City of Kerman 2040 General Plan, as amended by General Plan Amendment 2023-02.
-In this regard, the Planning Commission finds that public necessity, convenience, general welfare, or good zoning practices justify annexation of the project site.
-Specifically, the annexation and pre-zoning change is consistent with the General Plan goals and policies, any operative plan, or adopted policy including LU-3.2 Urban Form; LU-

-3.3 Prevent Sprawl Development; and LU-3.4 Leapfrog Development as described below and implements the planned residential and commercial land uses for the project site.
+The City Council finds that the annexation is consistent with the goals, objectives, and policies of the City of Kerman 2040 General Plan, as amended by General Plan Amendment 2023-02.
+In this regard, the City Council finds that public necessity, convenience, general welfare, or good zoning practices justify annexation of the project site.
+Specifically, the annexation and pre-zoning change is consistent with the General Plan goals and policies, any operative plan, or adopted policy including LU-3.2 Urban Form; LU-3.3 Prevent Sprawl Development; and LU-3.4 Leapfrog Development as described below and implements the planned residential and commercial land uses for the project site.